JeralSandeeptha/Terraform-Notes/introduction.md

 ## 📌 Why Use Terraform?
 - `Terraform` is a popular open-source `IaC tool` created by `HashiCorp`.
 - It uses a `declarative language` called `HCL` (HashiCorp Configuration Language)
+- Any cloud providers have their own IaC tools but with terraform if we learn at once we can write for any cloud provider

 ###  Key reasons to use Terraform:
 - ☁️ `Multi-Cloud Support`: Works with AWS, Azure, GCP, and many other providers